JPeer264/node-semantic-git-commit-cli/README.md

     "types": [
       {
         "emoji": ":sparkles:",
-        "prefix": "Feat:",
+        "type": "Feat:",
-        "description": "Any description to describe the prefix" }
+        "description": "Any description to describe the type" }
     ]
 }